Yos Riady

 What Formo Was Built For

 The practical difference: GA4 tells you a user visited your site and clicked "Connect Wallet".
-Formo tells you that wallet later executed a $2,300 swap, holds 15 ETH across three protocols, and came from a Twitter campaign you ran two weeks ago.
+Formo tells you that wallet later executed a $2,300 swap, holds 15 ETH across three protocols, participated in a Merkl incentive campaign, and came from a Twitter campaign you ran two weeks ago.
 One is a session.
-The other is a user profile with revenue data.
+The other is a rich user profile with actionable data you can use to drive growth.

-GA4 was designed for a world where conversions happen in the browser.
-For onchain apps, this creates structural blind spots that no amount of custom event tracking can fully fix.
+GA4 was designed for a world where conversions happen fully in the browser.
+For DeFi apps, this creates structural blind spots that no amount of custom event tracking can fully fix.

 The Cookie Problem